polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   Applying Azure Automation State Configuration to centrally store configurations and maintain the desired state of hybrid connected machines enabled through the DSC VM extension.
     -   Collecting log data for analysis with Logs in Azure Monitor enabled through the Log Analytics agent VM extension.
 This is useful for performing complex analysis across data from a variety of sources.
-    -   Analyzing the performance of Windows and Linux servers and monitoring their processes and dependencies on other resources and external processes by using the Azure Monitor for VMs functioality.
+    -   Analyzing the performance of Windows and Linux servers and monitoring their processes and dependencies on other resources and external processes by using the Azure Monitor for VMs functionality.
 This is accomplished by installing both the Log Analytics agent and Dependency agent VM extensions.
     -   Downloading and executing PowerShell and Bash scripts on Windows and Linux servers (respectively) by using the Custom Script Extension.
 This extension is useful for post deployment configuration, software installation, or any other configuration or management tasks.

+    > **Note**: The functionality implemented by using the Log Analytics agent and Dependency agent is available without relying on VM extensions provided by Azure Arc for Servers and can be implemented simply by installing these agents on any on-premises Windows or Linux server.
+This includes support for Azure Automation State Configuration.

-    Contoso has also the option of leveraging Azure Automation Update Management to minmize the administraive overhead associated with deployment and status monitoring of operating system updates.
+    Contoso has also the option of leveraging Azure Automation Update Management to minimize the administrative overhead associated with deployment and status monitoring of operating system updates.
 Update Management is available for Windows and Linux servers running in Azure, in on-premises environments, and in datacenters of 3rd party hosting providers.
 This will allow Contoso IT teams to easily identify available updates, assess the update status of all of their servers, and automate the update deployment process.

 1. Plan and Document Azure Stack Hub Taxonomy for this deployment.